jharwell/rcppsw/README.md

         git checkout devel

-2. Pull in the cmake project scaffolding:
+2. Pull in the cmake project scaffolding and other submodules:

         git submodule update --init --recursive  --remote